Basal Body Temperature (BBT): Chart, Tracking, & more

 It is better to note the quality of your discharge in the morning.
 Sometimes you might have to insert a finger up your vagina to clearly examine the nature of your discharge.

 Chart your CM and BBT recordings from the first day of your period as soon as you wake up.
+This is an easy way to go about charting it, also read on for bbt chart examples.

 Recording Your BBT Chart